lcpilling/twistR/README.md

 We can express the GMTE estimand as the average causal effect if everyone could receive moderated treatment level T* = 1 (i.e. the full or enhanced effect) versus if everyone could receive treatment level T* = 0 (i.e. no enhanced effect).

-* For a binary analysis, the `Est` is the risk difference if all people could experience the same treatment effect as those with genotype G=1 versus if all people could experience the treatment effect as those with genotype G=0.
-* For a continuous analysis, the `Est` is the mean difference in outcome (units) if all people could experience the same treatment effect as those with genotype G=1 versus if all people could experience the treatment effect as those with genotype G=0.
-* For a time-to-event (Aalen) analysis, the `Est` is the risk difference per unit time (provided by user in `Y_t0` and `Y_t1`, e.g. per year if time coded on the year scale) if all people could experience the same treatment effect as those with genotype G=1 versus if all people could experience the treatment effect as those with genotype G=0.

 #### Which estimate should I use?

 To understand which estimate is best to use, the user needs to consider the following: